 Scope of the Workshop

-MATE attacks can take many forms.
+MATE attacks can take many forms – with positive and negative intentions.
 In a tampering attack, the user violates the integrity of the code, by modifying it in ways the software vendor didn’t intend.
 In a malicious reverse-engineering attack, he violates the vendor’s confidentiality rights by extracting intellectual property from the code; in a cloning attack (software piracy), he violates copyright laws by distributing illegal copies.
-This is an area of growing importance for industry: in many cases the deployment of such techniques is crucial for the survival of their business.
+On the other side, not all software has good intentions.
+Not all code executed on a machine was invited by the owner.
+Malicious code attempts to hide its real intentions and uses protection techniques to achieve this goal.
+Consequently advances in reverse engineering help to discover these bad intentions and protect the user.
+All of this together makes this an area of growing importance for industry.

-The aim of SPRO workshop is to bring together researchers and industrial practitioners both from software protection and the wider software engineering community to discuss software protection techniques, evaluation methodologies, and practical aspects such as tooling.
-The objective is to stimulate the community working in this growing area of security, and to increase the synergies between the research areas of software protection engineering and their practical deployment.
+The aim of SPRO workshop is to bring together researchers and industrial practitioners both from software protection, software analysis and the wider software engineering community to discuss software protection techniques, evaluation methodologies, and practical aspects such as tooling.
+The objective is to stimulate the community working in this growing area of security, and to increase the synergies between the research areas of software protection and their practical deployment.

 Questions that we aim to address include

 - What protection techniques can be designed to protect given assets in software applications?